PortalNetwork/kaizen/aws/ipfs/README.md

-# Setting up Wanchain on AWS
+# Setting up IPFS on AWS

-> Wanchain aims to build a super financial market of digital assets.
-It is an infrastructure connecting different digital assets.
+> A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.

 ## What is needed